Pety99/rock-paper-scissors/README.md

 # Rock Paper Scissors Game
-You get a prompt where you have to enter "Rock" "Paper" or "Scissors".
-The computer picks randomly and plays a round.
 The game consists of 5 rounds (not including draws).
-The results of each round and the final score is displayed on the console.
+You have to pick "Rock" "Paper" or "Scissors", you can do this by clicking the corresponding button.
+The computer then picks randomly and plays a round.
+You can see the results under the buttons.
+Once you have finished 5 rounds the final result is displayed on the bottom.
+You can restart the game by clicking the "Restart" button.

 Happy Gaming!